GitLab Integration

 - Findings appear in the dashboard, deduplicated against history.

-- For merge requests, Vygl posts (or updates) the summary comment and pipeline status.
+- For merge requests, Vygl posts a fresh summary comment (one per scan) and updates pipeline status.

 Branch filtering